 Legal Implications of Selling a Property with Tenants in Massachusetts

-- Tenant Rights and Property: Since the buyer assumes any existing leases, they must uphold the tenants’ rights.
-During the transaction, make sure the lease terms are communicated clearly.
+- Renters’ rights and property: Since the buyer is taking over a current lease, they need to protect the renters’ rights.
+During the deal, make sure that all of the lease terms are talked over.

 Negotiating Offers and Closing the Deal in Massachusetts